 We provide participants with access to organizational assistance and supplies, such as Check Yourself! breast self exam cards and other educational materials.
 We also assist in areas such as event promotion.
 Finally, we provide access to online marketing and fundraising tools such as StayClassy.

 100% of the proceeds from DIY fundraisers benefit The Keep A Breast Foundation.
 Participants are encouraged to share their experiences on the KAB website.

 How does it support the KAB mission?

-This program inspires local-level awareness and action.
+This initiative inspires local-level awareness and action.
 It helps spread awareness of breast cancer prevention and environmental health through grassroots campaigning, and brings our message to different interest groups.
 Most important, it empowers young people to better themselves and their communities, which in turn expands our network of breast health activists.

 Can I participate?

 DIY stands for “do-it-yourself”, and by “you” we mean any person or group with a good idea and the energy to pull it off.
 If you can demonstrate that you are inspired, welcome aboard!

 All types have participated in the program.
 Small student groups have organized fundraisers.
 Community groups, sports teams, and local charities have set up events.
 Hundreds of bands have donated their time to play KAB benefit shows.